 What is the best way to understand the Book of Revelation and the Bible as a

 whole?
-The answer is in this verse, not only to read it, but also to heed the
+The answer is in this verse, not only to read it but to heed the

 things that are written therein.
-If we heed the Scriptures, then we will
+If we heed the Scriptures, we will

-understand them (Jn 7-17), but if we read the Bible and never integrate its
+understand them (Jn 7-17), but if we don't incorporate its

 teachings into our lives, we will remain in the dark.
 What can we heed about